nevinera/traverse/rules/heroes.md

 - Power, which focuses on increasing the damage done by your spells and blows
 - Insight, for finding the card you need when you need it
 - Focus, which improves the odds and effects of critical strikes
-- Mobility, which allows you to move around the battlefield at will
+- Reflexes, so you can dodge attacks and move around the battlefield
-- Reflexes, so you can dodge attacks and take advantage of mistakes
+- Wisdom, to make your abilities and your deck last longer.

 ## Ranks

-Heroes start at level one with a rank 1 primary skill and another rank 1 skill, for a total of 40-60 cards (all heroes must pick different starting skills).
+Heroes start at level one with a rank 1 primary skill and another rank 1 skill,P for a total of 40-60 cards (all heroes must pick different starting skills).
 After each dungeon is completed, every hero gains one new skill rank who's prerequisites he satisfies.
 Primary skills require level 1, 3, 5 for ranks 1, 2, and 3; secondary skills